Data Sources

 • Portable Devices: music players, cameras, camcorders etc. that are detected and supported by Windows are also supported by Knit.

-• Cloud Storage Accounts: Google Drive, Microsoft OneDrive and Dropbox are currently supported.
+• Cloud Storage Accounts: Knit currently support Google Drive, Microsoft OneDrive, Dropbox, Google Photos and FTP Servers.
+It also supports indexing cloud files in a Google Takeout.
 More cloud storage providers are being actively added.

 Please note that the list of supported Data Sources is constantly evolving.
 Contact us if you have suggestions for what we should add or prioritize.